MatadorProBr/BetterCrewLink-Mobile/README.md

 We are planning and in the future the BetterCrewLink app/website may be translated into other languages (in addition to English), but for now nothing official has been released.

-You can translate the BetterCrewLink PC app, go to the category [Translating (in other repository)](https://github.com/OhMyGuus/BetterCrewLink#translating) for more information.
+You can translate the BetterCrewLink PC app, go to the category [Translating here](https://github.com/OhMyGuus/BetterCrewLink#translating) (in other repository) for more information.

 <!-- DONATE -->
+## Donate

 ## Donate

 If you like the BetterCrewLink and want to help it to stay alive and with new features, bug fixes, support for other platforms, pay for servers, donate money for the project, of course if you want and can, this is an optional choice, we currently support PayPal and Ko-fi, choose the best donate option for you and click on the image below: